opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 Learn how this feature works by trying it out today!
 Follow the steps under [Getting started](<insert-link>) and let us know how the feature works for you by leaving feedback in the [<OpenSearch Dashboards Forum>](insert-link).

+In this blog, you'll learn to create a new detector or monitor and add monitors and detectors to a visualization by way of the visualization, instead of through the Alerting or Anomaly Detection plugin pages.

 ## Terms to know

 Here are terms you need to know: